nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 <div markdown="span" class="alert alert-secondary">

-:art: :technologist: :children_crossing: :zap: :seedling: Use `<div markdown="span" class="alert alert-secondary"></div>` to show the developer what consideration has been made
+:art: :computer: :children_crossing: :zap: :seedling: Use `<div markdown="span" class="alert alert-secondary"></div>` to show the developer what consideration has been made

 </div>